software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 15
+> Exercise 11
 >
 > To classify frontend-related and backend-related issues, create two new [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels): "frontend" and "backend".
 Add the "frontend" label for issues that are related to the frontend implementation and the "backend" label for issues that are related to the backend implementation.

 {: .important-title }

-> Exercise 16
+> Exercise 12
 >
 > Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 19 to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add either "frontend" or "backend" label for the issues.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .important-title }

-> Exercise 17
->
-> Plan the tasks for the sixth user story, "{{site.sprint_2_user_story_6}}".
-Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 20 to get an idea what the implementation could look like.
->
-> Create an issue for each task.
-Add either "frontend" or "backend" label for the issues.
-Set the milestone as "Sprint 2".
-Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .important-title }

-> Exercise 18
->
-> Plan the tasks for the seventh user story, "{{site.sprint_2_user_story_7}}".
-Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 21 to get tips for the implementation and to get an idea what the implementation could look like.
->
-> Create an issue for each task.
-Add either "frontend" or "backend" label for the issues.
-Set the milestone as "Sprint 2".
-Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .important-title }

-> Exercise 19
->
-> Implement the tasks of the fifth user story, "{{site.sprint_2_user_story_5}}".
 >
 > The implementation could look something like this:
 >